Solenogastres

-The Solenogastres (less often referred to as Neomeniomorpha), common name the solenogasters, are one class of small, worm-like, shell-less molluscs (Aplacophora), the other class being the Caudofoveata (Chaetodermomorpha).
+The Solenogastres (less often referred to as Neomeniomorpha), commonly known as solenogasters, are a class of small, worm-like, shell-less molluscs (Aplacophora), the other class being the Caudofoveata (Chaetodermomorpha).

-Some recent literature, and recent molecular evidence, indicates that the Aplacophora may be polyphyletic, and therefore these taxonomists divide Solenogastres and Caudofoveata into separate classes.
+Some recent literature and recent molecular evidence, indicates that the Aplacophora may be polyphyletic, and therefore some taxonomists may divide Solenogastres and Caudofoveata into separate classes.

 Morphology

-In contrast to all other molluscan classes, the Aplacophora have no shell, and are instead covered by aragonitic sclerites (calcareous spicules), which can be solid or hollow.
-These spicules can be arranged perpendicular to one another within the cuticle to form a skeleton, or can stick up to form a palisade, or can lie flat against the cuticle.
+In contrast to many other mollusc classes, aplacophorans have no shell, and are instead covered by aragonitic sclerites (calcareous spicules), which can be solid or hollow.
+These spicules can be arranged perpendicular to one another within the cuticle to form a skeleton, stick up to form a palisade, or can lie flat against the cuticle.

 80% of solenogaster species have a radula, while in others it is secondarily lost.
 The radula may bear one or more teeth per row; where there is more than one tooth, there is no central radular tooth.
-The radula grows by dividing existing teeth in two, or by adding a new tooth at the centre of the radular row.
-The salivary glands are very elaborate, and are an important character for taxonomy.
+The radula grows by dividing existing teeth in two, or by adding a new tooth at the center of the radular row.
+The salivary glands are very elaborate, and are an important characteristic for taxonomy.
 Next to the mouth they have a unique sense organ, the vestibulum.

-The solenogastres do not have true ctenidia, although their gill-like structures resemble them.
+Solenogastres do not have true ctenidia, though their gill-like structures may resemble them.

 Development

-During development many Solenogastres are covered by a spiny scleritome comprising spines or scale-like plates; this has been likened to the halwaxiid scleritome.
+During development, many Solenogastres are covered by a spiny scleritome comprising spines or scale-like plates.
+This has been likened to the halwaxiid scleritome.

 Sclerites of Epimenia start out solid before developing a hollow stem that subsequently solidifies.

+Solenogastres can be found in a diverse range of habitats across the world, from the coast to the deep ocean.

 Ecology

 Diet

-Solenogasters feed on cnidaria and ctenophores, either sucking their bodily fluids or eating their tissue.
-They do not use their radulae to rasp prey, as other molluscs do.
+Solenogastres feed on cnidaria and ctenophores, either sucking their bodily fluids or eating their tissue.
+They do not use their radulae to rasp prey, as some other molluscs do.

 Phylogeny

-There is some uncertainty regarding the phylogenetic position of the solenogasters.
-Traditionally considered to be the most basal molluscan group and the sister group to the Caudofoveata, alternatives to both of these statements have been proposed on various lines of evidence.
-Indeed, some molecular datasets plot Solenogastres as an outgroup to Mollusca.
+There is some uncertainty regarding the phylogenetic position of the Solenogastres.
+Traditionally considered to be the most basal molluscan group and the sister group to the Caudofoveata, alternatives to both of these statements have been proposed.
+Some molecular datasets plot Solenogastres as an outgroup to Mollusca.
+However, there are cryptic species which are hard to delineate due to there being a lack of multiple morphological characteristics.